-Finally, in this initial effort we only concentrated on the efficacy of the approach without worrying about computational effort.
-Clearly time to evolve cannot be ignored because an autonomous space vehicles cannot survive for an indefinite period of time without a viable control strategy.
-Hardware-only implementations of EAs have been developed [20], and we recommend this as the preferred method of implementation for deep-space probes because it is timely and fully supports in-situ intrinsic evolution.
+Hardware-only implementations of EAs have been developed [24], and we find this to be an appealing method of implementation for deep-space probes because it is timely and fully supports in-situ intrinsic evolution.
 Our future efforts will focus on that very approach for evolving control strategies under real-time constraints.